Ultimate Guide to Make Smoked Beef Roast

 Cooking a beef roast in the oven was a comfort food, but now, we want to take that comfort food up a notch, and make it the way we love our meats today.

-Learning how to make smoked beef roast is easy, and a great way to update and relish a childhood favorite.
+Learning how to cook beef is easy, and a great way to update and relish a childhood favorite.

 That's why I am going to show you the step-by-step process we follow when we decide to cook smoked beef roast in our family.

-A smoked beef roast is a little more unusual than some of our other smoked meats; the beef roast, traditionally is served a bit rarer than briskets and ribs.
+A smoked beef roast is a little more unusual than some of our other smoked meats; this meat cut, traditionally is served a bit rarer than briskets and ribs.
 But it will be just as good.

-When it comes to smoking beef roast, you first need a few ingredients and supplies.
+When it comes to smoking and preparing this meat cut, you first need a few ingredients and supplies.

 - A Smoker - We favor the offset cooker style, but any kind you choose to do your work will be fine